PneumaSolutions/rim-manual-mac-old/src/workingwithsessions.md

 1. Wait for the two-step login code to arrive, enter it, then you should be logged in.
 1. You will be asked what type of access you would like configured for this machine.
 Your options are:
     1. Unattended: Allows sessions to be initiated without any intervention whatsoever from the end user.
     1. Prompted: This configuration presents the user with a prompt informing them that you are conecting to their machine.
+They will need to press Option+Shift+Y on Mac OS, or Windows+Shift+Y on Windows, should they wish to accept the connection.
 1. Give the machine a name, then activate the "Add Machine" button.
 1. The machine will be registered to your account, which will allow any controller machines logged into your RIM account to connect to this machine.
 <!-- end -->